 What percentage of traders lose money?

-This number I got is based on the top 35 brokers’ average percentage.
+I got this number based on the average percentage of the top 35 brokers.

 In the stock exchange market, 90% of traders fail to be profitable yearly.
 Based on significant brokers’ statistics, 80 percent of traders lose, 10 percent of traders are break-even, and 10 percent make money consistently.